async-profiler/async-profiler/README.md

 Build status: [![Build Status](https://github.com/async-profiler/async-profiler/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/async-profiler/async-profiler/actions/workflows/ci.yml)

 Make sure the `JAVA_HOME` environment variable points to your JDK installation, and then run `make`.
-GCC is required.
-After building, the profiler agent binary will be in the `build` subdirectory.
-Additionally, a small application `jattach` that can load the agent into the target process will also be compiled to the `build` subdirectory.
-If the build fails due to `Source option 7 is no longer supported.
-Use 8 or later.`, use `make JAVA_TARGET=8`.
+GCC or Clang is required.
+After building, the profiler binaries will be in the `build` subdirectory.

 ## Basic Usage